Keeping your newborn safe from whooping cough

 In order to keep your little one safe from whooping cough infection, you’ll want to create a “circle of protection” around them.
 This is known as cocooning, and it starts even before a baby is born.

-The CDC recommends that women receive a Tdap booster each pregnancy, “ideally between 27 and 36 weeks gestation.”
-The CDC recommends getting the Tdap booster no matter when your last one was.
-Once your immune system builds antibodies against whooping cough, these antibodies will provide your baby with some immunity as well.
+The CDC recommends that pregnant people receive a Tdap booster each pregnancy, “ideally between 27 and 36 weeks gestation.”
+The CDC recommends getting the Tdap booster no matter when your last one was because once your immune system builds antibodies against whooping cough, these antibodies will be passed on and provide your baby with some immunity as well.

-It’s recommended that women who don’t receive a Tdap booster during pregnancy do so immediately after giving birth, though this will not protect a baby directly.
+It’s recommended that people who don’t receive a Tdap booster during pregnancy do so immediately after giving birth, although this will not protect a baby directly.

 Because whooping cough infections are often so much milder in adults, many may not even know they have whooping cough when coming into contact with your baby.
-If you haven’t already, it’s a good idea to speak with your family, friends, and anybody else who will be spending much time with your baby about receiving a Tdap booster at least two weeks before seeing them.
+If you haven’t already, it’s a good idea to speak with your family, friends, and anybody else who will be spending time with your baby about whether they need a Tdap booster.

 Sources